 As the author of Just History Posts, I have very exciting news to share with you all: I have written a book!
-It will be released on 1st October 2019 by the History Press, but it is available now for pre-order!
-The book is called Royal Witches: From Joan of Navarre to Elizabeth Woodville, and this post is to share what it is all about.
+It will be released on 1st October 2019 by the History Press, but it is available now for pre-order! *update – out now!* The book is called Royal Witches: From Joan of Navarre to Elizabeth Woodville, and this post is to share what it is all about.

 The book is a narrative non-fiction work for a popular audience, and it centres on the lives of four women who were part of the English Royal Family in the fifteenth century.
 Across the space of around 70 years, all four of these women were scandalously accused of using witchcraft in order to influence or even kill the king.
 These women were: Joan of Navarre, who married Henry IV as his second wife; Eleanor Cobham, who married Prince Humphrey, Duke of Gloucester, who was Henry IV’s son, brother to Henry V, and uncle to the child-king Henry VI; Jacquetta of Luxembourg, who married Prince John, Duke of Bedford, and who later became matriarch of the infamous Woodville family; and Jacquetta’s daughter Elizabeth Woodville, who married Edward IV and was mother to the poor Princes in the Tower.